fusionpbx/fusionpbx-docs/source/advanced/default_settings.rst

 Email
 ^^^^^^^

-This is where you configure email settings to receive email notifications of voicemail, missed calls and faxes.
+This is where you configure email settings to receive email notifications of voicemail, missed calls and fax.

 Here are some example settings for some of the most common email providers.